Football chant

-A football chant or terrace chant is form of vocalisation performed by supporters of association football, typically during football matches.
-Football chanting is an expression of collective identity, most often used by fans to express their pride in the team or encourage the home team, and they may be sung to celebrate a particular player or manager.
+A football chant or terrace chant is a form of vocalisation performed by supporters of association football, typically during football matches.
+Football chanting is an expression of collective identity, most often used by fans to express their pride in the team they support, or to encourage them, and to celebrate a particular player or manager.
 Fans may also use football chants to slight the opposition, and many fans sing songs about their club rivals, even when they are not playing them.
 Sometimes the chants are spontaneous reactions to events on the pitch.

 Football chants can be simple, consisting of a few loud shouts or spoken words, but more often they are short lines of lyrics and sometimes longer songs.
 They are typically performed repetitively, sometimes accompanied by handclapping, but occasionally they may be more elaborate involving musical instruments, props or choreographed routines.
 They are often adaptations of popular songs, using their tunes as the basis of the chants, but some are original.

 Football chants are known to have been used by fans from the late 19th century onwards, but developed into the current popular forms in the 1960s.
 Football chants can be historic, dating back as early as the formation of the club popularly sung down the years and considered the anthems for these clubs.
 They may also be popular for only a relatively short time, with new chants being constantly created and discarded.
 The tradition of football chants vary from country to country and team to team, but some chants are common to many clubs and popular internationally.
 Football chants may be considered one of the last remaining sources of an oral folk song tradition.